 Know why you want to invest

-First of all, you need to understand why you want to start investing.
-Your reasons to invest will matter a lot on how you are going to invest.
+First, you need to understand why you want to start investing.
+Your reasons for investing will matter a lot in how you will invest.

 There are many reasons to invest in the stock market.
 But we can group them into two categories:

 - Investing in the short-term to buy something.
 It could be to buy a new house, for instance.

 - Investing in the long-term for your future.
 It could be to pay for your retirement.
 Or you could invest in the long-term for the education of your child.

 Now, it is essential to know that investing is a long-term game.
 If you want to buy a house next year, it is probably not a good idea to invest now.
 Why is that?
 As we will see in the next section, the stock market is volatile.
 It will provide good returns, but only on average.
 What will you do if you invest now and the market drops 20%?